redis/NRedisStack/Examples/TransactionsExample.md

 # Transaction

-## An example of transactions with Redis modules (JSON.SET, JSON.GET & JSON.NUMINCRBY)
+## An example of transaction with Redis modules (JSON.SET, JSON.GET & JSON.NUMINCRBY)

 Connect to the Redis server